Wubeizhongxinghua/DNA_5mC_analysis_pipeline/README.md

 	- If you want the all analysis pipeline conducted for the dataset **except alignment to lambda DNA**, add the name into `datasets_nolambda`.
 	- If you want the all analysis pipeline conducted for the dataset **except alignment to lambda DNA and pUC19**, add the name into `datasets_noBSQC`.

-### 6. Install all python requirements and softwares:
+### 6. Install all python requirements and softwares

 - Softwares
 	- `snakmeake` (Only tested using snakemake 7.32.3.
 Not sure whether snakemake 8 is suitable or not.)